 The year was 1985.
-A year earlier, Bob Lutz had returned to Dearborn from a hugely successful stint at Ford of Europe where, among other things, he had shepherded the creation of the Ford Sierra.
+Just a year earlier, famous auto exec and future Chrysler and GM product Czar Bob Lutz had returned to Dearborn, Michigan.
+He was still working for Ford then, and fresh off a stint in Germany where, among other things, he had shepherded the creation of the Ford Sierra.
 In the early eighties, he was VP of international operations at Ford and seemed destined for the chairmanship.

 His star waned in 1983-84 thanks to sales trouble in Europe and internal squabbles, and in March of ‘85 he found himself in Michigan heading up Ford’s truck division.